cloudfoundry/cf-deployment-concourse-tasks/README.md

 when creating a dev release
 from the provided release folder.
-Otherwise identical to the `bosh-deploy-with-created-release` task above. concourse resource.
+Otherwise identical to the `bosh-deploy-with-created-release` task above.

 ### [bosh-upload-stemcells][bosh-upload-stemcells-task-yaml]
 This uploads stemcell(s) associated with the manifest and/or ops files provided.
 This task can be used to upload stemcells within jobs that do not contain a bosh-deploy* task (which handles uploading stemcells as well as executing the bosh deployment).

-### [bosh-upload-stemcell-from-cf-deployment][bosh-upload-stemcell-from-cf-deployment-task-yaml]
-**DEPRECATED** Stemcell uploading has been moved to the bosh-deploy task.

 ### [collect-ops-files][collect-ops-files]
 This collects